-2. If the residence is rented or leased by the candidate, the candidate will provide proof of residency by providing a signed copy of a [current and legally enforceable] lease or rental agreement.
-If the lease or rental agreement expiration date is longer[less than] than 90 days [from the date of filing nomination papers], the candidate shall provide a letter from the property manager or property owner verifying that the candidate is continuing on a month-to-month basis; [the lease must demonstrate the candidate resided at the specified address at least 30 days prior to filing nomination papers] or
+If the residence is rented or leased by the candidate, the candidate will provide proof of residency by providing a signed copy of a current and legally enforceable lease or rental agreement.
+If the lease or rental agreement expiration date is less than 90 days from the date of filing nomination papers, the candidate shall provide a letter from the property manager or property owner verifying that the candidate is continuing on a month-to-month basis; or candidate must have landlord or property owner sign an affidavit, under penalty of perjury, verifying candidate's residency in landlord's or property owner's property; and

-If a candidate is living at a residence without a lease or rental agreement and whose name otherwise does not appear in the proof of home ownership, candidate must have landlord or property owner sign an affidavit, under penalty of perjury, verifying candidate's residency in landlord's or property owner's property.
+If a candidate is living at a residence without a lease or rental agreement and whose name otherwise does not appear in the proof of home ownership,

-3. Proof of motor vehicle registration, if any motor vehicles are registered to the candidate for the residency claimed or proof of a valid California driver's license showing his or her address on the license is consistent with the address shown on the nomination papers.
-If the residence address on either the driver's license or auto registration is in the process to being changed, the candidate must provide a document from the California Department of Motor Vehicles (DMV14 form) verifying the change is in process.
-If a candidate does not own an automobile or does not have a California driver's license, the candidate must submit any other State of California issued identification showing the address on the identification document is consistent with the address shown on the nomination papers.

-- 4. A PG&E bill or Fresno City Utility bill in the candidate's name showing that the service address is consistent with the address in candidate's nomination papers.
-In the event a PG&E and/or Fresno City Utility bill has not been generated, a letter from an authorized representative of the utility provider stating that an account has been opened in the candidate's name will suffice.
-If there is an agreement with a landlord or other legal entity, as verified by a rental contract or lease contract, that the landlord or other legal entity will pay the PG&E bill and/or the Fresno Utility bill, the candidate must submit an affidavit signed by the landlord or other legal entity's authorized legal representative verifying that the landlord or other legal entity, is responsible for paying the PG&E bill and/or the Fresno City Utility bill. - 5.
-The candidate must sign an affidavit, [in a form approved by the City Clerk and City Attorney] under penalty of perjury, verifying residency.
+- 2. Proof of motor vehicle registration, if any motor vehicles are registered to the candidate for the residency claimed, or proof of a valid California driver's license or State of California issued identification card showing the address matches the address shown on the candidate's nomination papers.
+If a candidate does not own an automobile or does not have a California driver's license or State issued identification card, or if the address on the vehicle registration, driver's license, or identification card does not match the address on the candidate's nomination papers, the candidate must update the address and show proof of the change on at least one of the documents described in this paragraph.
+If the residence address on the driver's license, identification card or auto registration is in the process of being changed, the candidate must provide a document from the California Department of Motor Vehicles (DMV14 form) verifying the change is in process.; and - 3.
+A PG&E bill or Fresno City Utility bill in the candidate's name on the company's letterhead showing that the service address is consistent with the address in candidate's nomination papers.
+In the event a PG&E and/or Fresno City Utility bill has not been generated, a letter from an authorized representative of the utility provider on the company's letterhead stating that an account exists and has been active for a period of at least 30 days in the candidate's name will suffice.
+If there is an agreement with a landlord or other legal entity, as verified by a rental contract or lease contract, that the landlord or other legal entity will pay the PG&E bill and/or the Fresno Utility bill, the candidate must submit an affidavit signed by the landlord or other legal entity, is responsible for paying the PG&E bill and/or the Fresno City Utility bill. - 4.
+The candidate must sign an affidavit, in a form approved by the City Clerk and City Attorney under penalty of perjury, verifying residency.

-Failure to provide any of the above-required documents [on or before the closing date to file nomination papers] will disqualify a candidate from meeting the Charter Section 304.1 district residency requirement.
+Failure to provide any of the above-required documents on or before the closing date to file nomination papers will disqualify a candidate from meeting the Charter Section 304 or 304.1 residency requirement.
 Willfully submitting false, forged, altered documents or coercing or unduly influencing persons providing affidavit documents will also disqualify candidates and constitute a misdemeanor Charter violation in addition to any other legal remedy available to enforce a similar fraudulent act.